A co-operative art school?

 Higher education is in crisis.
 Ideologically driven neoliberal reforms, implemented gradually since the late 1980s and consolidated by the coalition government in 2010, have accelerated and deepened the crisis.
 Whereas more people than ever before enter into higher education, students are now customers accumulating debt, education is linked to employment and “student experience” is measured in numbers.
 At the same time, as campaigns for state funded higher education continue, universities become more entrenched in the private model, while they fulfil policy objectives through research funding.
 The world is changing at an accelerated pace and the impasse in the debate between public and private higher education indicates that we need to rethink the role of education in society.

 Alternative art schools address the crisis in art education by offering free or affordable art education, developing diverse curricula and models of organisation, co-operating to form a network that intersects, opens communication channels, exchanges resources and organises regular gatherings.
-Yet these schools are precarious, apart from notable examples like AltMFA, Open School East, TOMA and School of the Damned (SOTD), most alternative art schools are unsustainable because they rely on volunteer labour.
+Yet these schools are precarious, apart from notable exceptions like Feral Art School, Open School East, The Other MA and School of the Damned (SOTD), most alternative art schools are unsustainable because they rely on volunteer labour.
 They enjoy a rush of momentum before work and family commitments, lack of space and resources lead to dwindling energy, participation and commitment.